 - Fever without a rash

 - Minor trauma such as a common sprain

 - Painful urination

 - Cold, cough or flu symptoms

 LEARN MORE ABOUT EMERGENCY CARE AND MEET OUR EMERGENCY CARE TEAM

 With over 60,000 visits a year, The Flanzer Center for Emergencies and Critical Care at White Plains Hospital is the busiest in Westchester County offering quality critical care provided by our expert, emergency-trained physicians.

 At our Hospital, we focus on a team approach to each and every one of our patients.
-Patients with less serious conditions may just been seen in triage, while those with more complex needs can be seen in our acute care areas.
+Patients with less serious conditions may just be seen in triage, while those with more complex needs can be seen in our acute care areas.
 This new model of care allows us to evaluate, treat and place patients on the quickest path to recovery at home or in the hospital.